 Cranberry walnut bread is a staple in the American kitchen.
 It’s a delicious cake-like bread filled to the brim with ripe cranberries and walnuts.
-The original version is not so much a bread, but more of a cake.
+The original version is not so much a loaf of bread, but more of a cake.
 While some more bready versions exist, they’re usually made with baker’s yeast.
 Well, this is about to change.
-This is my recipe for a walnut cranberry sourdough bread.
+This is my recipe for walnut cranberry sourdough bread.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video